TEXT AMENDED ON MARCH 23, 2026

 Requests for opinions are evaluated based on the following criteria.

-The exceptional character of the artistic output
+- The strength and unique character of artistic works;

-• the strength and unique character of artistic works;
+- The strength and unique character of artistic works;

-• the scale of national and international presentation of works (volume of activity, size of the presentation network, reputation of partners, etc.);
+- The scale of national and international presentation of works (volume of activity, size of the presentation network, reputation of partners, etc.);

 Evaluation process